scopatz/ans-annual2012/comp-meth/scopatz_ans-annual2012_roundtable.rst

     :scale: 75%

-PyNE is a C++ and Python library for nuclear engineering and operates under a BSD 2-clause licesnce.
+PyNE is a C++ and Python library for nuclear engineering and operates under a BSD 2-clause license.

 PyNE: Open & Free
 ===============================